denis-mludek/kaiju/README.md

 <a name="api-message"></a>
 ## Message

-Creates a custom application message used to either communicate between components or send to a [GlobalStore](#globalStores).
+Creates a custom application message used to either communicate between components or send to a [Store](#stores).

 ```ts
 import { Message } from 'kaiju'